The freelance contract is the foundation document of your freelance business.

 “Any requested change to the scope of this contract will be evaluated for viability, cost and schedule impact.
 The cost and schedule impact will be presented to the client for review and approval before commencing.
 The client will be responsible for applicable additional charges.”

 Line item out any expenses that are part of the project that either the client needs to pay for directly, or that you will pay for upfront and invoice the client for later.
 Be specific.

-Payment terms are super important as they dictate what counts as “done and delivered” and therefore when you will get paid for the work that you do.
+Payment terms for a freelance contract are super important as they dictate what counts as “done and delivered” and therefore when you will get paid for the work that you do.

 There are many different ways to set up payments terms.
 Typically if it’s a big company and you are on long term contract, they will pay “net 30,” which means you invoice them after set deliverables and they will pay you 30 days later at the latest.

-It’s possible to ask for a retainer before you begin, and it’s always a good idea if the client is small or medium size.
-If it’s a large company, you could ask for a retainer; but they will probably still pay you 30 days after you send them the invoice, so you may have to just start work on faith with them.
+It’s possible to ask for a retainer before you begin your consulting work, and it’s always a good idea if the client is small or medium size.
+If it’s a large company, you could ask for a retainer, but they will probably still pay you 30 days after you send them the invoice, so you may have to just start work on faith with them.

 Here are some common payment terms you can work into your freelance contract to suit your needs:

-A 50% project retainer is due before work commences
+A 50 percent deposit is due before work commences

-A 50% project retainer is invoiced on SOW signature
+A 50 percent project retainer will be invoiced on SOW signature

-The third 25% payment is due on delivery of the following project deliverable: [STATE DELIVERABLE]
+The third 25 percent payment is due on delivery of the following project deliverable: [STATE DELIVERABLE]

-The final 25% payment is due once the project beta is sent to the client for review
+The final 25 percent payment is due once the project beta is sent to the client for review

-The final 25% payment is due once the project is complete (The website has launched live)
+The final 25 percent payment is due once the project is complete (The website has launched live)

-The final 25% payment is due once the project is complete.
+The final 25 percent payment is due once the project is complete.
 Final project code and root files will be delivered to the client once payment has been received

 This is just the simple area where the client can sign.
 It should contain both of your names and addresses.
 It’s also a good idea to have a small initials area on every page of the freelance contract.